 - Gruntilda's full name.
 That is all.

-Grunty: ...and you'll wish you'd never messed with the great Gruntilda Winkybunion!
+Grunty: You'll wish you'd never taken on the mighty Gruntilda Winkybunion!

 - Nuts And Bolts is by far the most self-aware installment in the series, constantly pointing out the poor logic of the game's universe.
 Some examples;